The following is a brief overview of what each button does for each of the Quick Fixes part of the Toolbox ribbon.

 Insert Portrait or Landscape: These function will neatly insert a specific formatted page at the current location – it also continues your page numbering.
 No more faffing about with Section Break and Page Layout functions.
 Click the appropriate button and it’s done.

-Checks are made to ensure you’re not trying insert a Portrait page whilst on a Portrait formatted page (and vice versa), plus a check to make sure you’re not inside a table.
+Checks are made to ensure you’re not trying insert a Portrait page whilst on a Portrait formatted page (and vice versa), plus a check to make sure you’re not inside a table when you invoke this function.

-Most of these functions will also work vice-versa as the menu option will have the opposite function underneath.
+Most of these functions will also work vice-versa as the menu option will have the opposite function included too.

-Change Non-Breaking Spaces to Normal Spaces: A ‘does what it says on the tin’ function that was developed out of necessity for some of the documents that were sent to us that were created on a version of Word running on a Mac.
+Change Non-Breaking Spaces to Normal Spaces: A ‘does what it says on the tin’ function that was developed out of necessity for some of the documents that were sent that were created on a version of Word running on a Mac.
+Also works on HTML text that’s copied and pasted into a Word document.

 Change ‘. ‘ to ‘. ‘: I was taught how to type using an olde worlde typewriter in the late 1980s.
 Therefore it was drummed into me that you should always have two spaces after a full stop.
 However, this is now frowned upon, so this function will search for any full stops with two spaces after them, and delete one of the spaces.